 While the PMI renewal cycle duration is the same, each group of certifications has its own PDU requirements for certification maintenance.
 PMI requires PMI-ACP, PMI-RMP, PMI-SP certification holders to earn and report 30 PDUs unlike other certifications like PMP, which requires 60 PDUs for renewal and certification maintenance.

 These PDUs are distributed across both education and giving back to profession categories.
 Accordingly, PMI requires certification holders to report a maximum of 12 Giving Back PDUs and a minimum of 18 Education PDUs.
-The distribution of education PDUs between talent triangle skills is a minimum of 4 leadership PDUs as well as a minimum of 4 Technical PM PDUs and a minimum of 4 strategic and Business management PDUs.
+The distribution of education PDUs between talent triangle skills is a minimum of 4 Power Skills PDUs as well as a minimum of 4 Ways of Working PM PDUs and a minimum of 4 Business Acumen PDUs.
 While setting a limit of a maximum of 4 PDUs for reporting working as a professional / practitioner of the giving back PDU category.

 PMI-ACP Education PDU Requirements